RohitSoni906068/CGenesis/01_Basics/README.md

-# C Programming: Fundamentals & Basics
+# 🌟 C Programming: Fundamentals & Basics

 Welcome to the **C Programming: Basics** module of _The Ultimate C Programming Language_ course!
-This folder contains essential resources, code examples, and practice questions to help you build a strong foundation in C programming.
+This folder provides essential resources, code examples, and practice questions to help you build a strong foundation in C programming.

 ---

-## 📚 What Are C Basics?
+## 📖 What Are C Basics?

 The basics of C programming introduce you to the building blocks of the language.
 Mastering these concepts is crucial for writing efficient, readable, and error-free code.

 ---

 ## 🧩 Core Concepts Covered

-- **Program Structure:** Boilerplate code, main function, and syntax
+- **Program Structure:** Boilerplate code, `main` function, and syntax
 - **Input/Output:** Using `scanf` and `printf` for user interaction
 - **Comments:** Writing clear single-line and multi-line comments
 - **Data Types:** Understanding `int`, `float`, `char`, `double`, etc.